South Korean battery makers agree last-minute deal in boost to Biden's EV policy

 SK in March received proposed terms from LG, including financial reparations to address LG’s trade secrets misappropriation claims, Reuters reported earlier citing a person familiar with the situation.

-Georgia is home to two newly-elected Democratic U.S. Senators who are a linchpin of Biden’s slim Congressional majority and have both spoken about the importance of ensuring the Georgia plant’s future.
+Georgia is home to two newly-elected Democratic U.S. Senators, Raphael Warnock and Jon Ossoff, who are a linchpin of Biden’s slim Congressional majority and have both spoken about the importance of ensuring the Georgia plant’s future.

 LG’s battery unit LG Energy Solution is nearing completion of an Ohio cell manufacturing plant with General Motors and is close to announcing plans to build a $2.3 billion second facility in Tennessee, sources told Reuters.